 9. We dont publish comments that don’t have a valid email address, or involve a correspondent using multiple identities, or multiple email addresses for the purpose of appearing to be two or more people.

 10: We don’t publish comments that have also been published elsewhere, nor any that contain the line “you probably won’t publish this” or “you will ban me for this” or anything similar.
+Nor any that say, “is this supposed to be funny” or anything rather like that.

 Except that sometimes comments that break one or more of the rules are of themselves so funny or bizarre we do actually publish them, along with the details of the sender.